athomas-wtv/hiring-exercises/README.md

 1. Clone a copy of the repository
 2. Install the relevant tools in each of the `frontend` and `service` folders with `npm i`
+3. In the `service` folder, create a `.env` file by copying the `.env.example` file e.g. `cp .env.example .env`
-3. Spin up the backend service (see details on Tech Setup below).
+4. Spin up the backend service with `npm run docker:dev` in the `service` folder
+5. Spin up the frontend app with `npm run dev` in the `frontend` folder
+6. Visit `http://localhost:8000` and you should see a running app - Congratulations!

+Any questions, drop us a line at careers@purepm.co.

 The back-end service uses dockerized services, to save having to install each component on your machine locally.
 There's a good [Getting Started](https://www.docker.com/get-started) tutorial if you're not familiar with docker yet.